 Children are not born knowing how to properly treat and care for an animal.
 It is up to us to educate them.
 Rather it be showing them how to simply pet an animal, to distinguishing between rough play and gentle play so that your child understands and respects a pet.
 To assist in this process we offer various pet-related seminars.

 Our seminars are designed not only for children, but for all types of pet ownership.
 For more information, please contact our office.

 In an effort to offer assistance to those who wish to humanely trap cats and kittens for the purpose of spay, neutering and re-release purposes, we offer a small inventory traps for loan.
 A minimal refundable security deposit may be required at the time of pickup.

-Humane Traps are available at our office located at 550 Highland Street, Suite 200, Frederick, MD.
+Humane Traps are available at our office located at 1786 North Market Street, Frederick, MD.
 Please be sure to call our office at (301) 694-8300 to confirm that Traps are available prior to pickup.